bitigchi/yap/Documentation.md

 ## Listing to-do items

-`yap list` displays remaining to-do.
+`yap` displays remaining to-do with item due date `yap` will assume the due date is today if none entered while adding.

-`yap list -c` displays recently completed to-dos.
+`yap -c` displays recently completed to-dos.

-`yap list -a` displays both remaining and completed to-dos.
+`yap -a` displays both remaining and completed to-dos.

-`yap list -d` flag will display the creation date next to the item number.
+`yap -n` flag will not display the due date.

+Flags can be combined.

 ## Marking items as "complete"